fluxcd/flux2/docs/guides/flux-v1-automation-migration.md

         # deployments etc.
 ```

-The `<...>` is the path to a particular cluster's definitions -- this may be simply `.`, if you did
+The `<...>` is the path to a particular cluster's definitions -- this may be simply `.`, or
-not supply a `--path` flag when bootstrapping the first time, or something like
+something like `clusters/my-cluster`.
+To get the files in the right place, set a variable for this
-`clusters/my-cluster`.
-To get the files in the right place, set a variable for this path:
+path:

 ```bash
 $ CLUSTER_PATH=<...> # e.g., "." or "clusters/my-cluster", or ...